alan-turing-institute/AutSPACEs/00-project-documentation/communication/reports/turing-health-quartery-updates/Turing-final-report.md

 ### Citizen Science / Community engagement

 - Over its lifetime, AutSPACEs managed to engage 100s of contributors, including autistic contributors, contributors who are parents/caretakers of autistic people, autism researchers, web/graphic designers, professional writers, open source developers, and many more - including virtually all intersections of these.
 Our diverse community, and the connections made within it, are one of the most lasting achievements that goes far beyond any traditional research.
 - Developing a wide range of modes of engagement.
-Contributors to AutSPACEs were engaged in a wide range of modes, including:
+In these different modes, the contributors played in active role through:
-    - in-person focus groups and
+    - Attending in-person focus groups and
     - monthly community meetings,
-    - user testing and actively interpreting the findings of those tests
+    - participating in user testing - as well as actively interpreting the findings of those tests, and
     - co-leading on data interpretations and content moderation design

 ### Software / platform implementation

-- AutSPACEs as a platform is now deployed as a pilot and collecting data
+- AutSPACEs as a platform is now deployed as a pilot and collecting data, until September 30 when the platform will become _read only_
 - All software outputs are openly licensed for re-use in the future
 - The whole stack is thoroughly documented to make this re-use and re-deployment by others easy

 ## Impact

-The impact of AutSPACEs is three-fold:
+The impact of AutSPACEs is two-fold:

 1. The project has brought together a highly engaged and active community of contributors that support the project and each other.
 On this level, AutSPACEs has positively impacted a large number of its contributors, by providing a social network, but also opportunities to learn new skills (e.g. web design), building capacities and confidence (e.g. through public speaking opportunities), including opening up professional employment opportunities.